jnduli/kindle_highlights/README.md

 # kindle-highlights

-This is used to scan through the kindle highlights file format for things.
+This scans through the kindle highlights file and filters by books.

+## Usage
+- `kindle-highlights -f example.txt -l` or `kindle-highlights -f example.txt --list`: This lists all the books found in the file.
+It also adds a filter column that can be used when filtering.
+- `kindle-highlights -f example.txt --filter id/name_of_book`: This
+  takes in a book id (provided by the list command) or the name of a book to filter by.
+It outputs all the highlights found from the file.

 Features to add:
-- list all books in file
-- filter highlights for a book
 - support different types of highlights e.g. notes, bookmarks

-Command line options to work on:
-- `--list`: shows all books in the file
-- `--filter`: show content from this book.
-Support fuzzy matching.
-- `--type`: show types of content in the book